America Is Still a Colony

-- Code Geass has an interesting case: the revolutionary war was lost, but then Britain lost to Napoleon Bonaparte, and therefore no longer has control over the British Isles, themselves making the seat of the Britannian Empire be physically in the US.
+- Code Geass has an interesting case: the revolutionary war was lost due to Benjamin Franklin defecting for a title of nobility before he appealed to Louis XVI for assistance, but then Britain lost to Napoleon Bonaparte, and therefore no longer has control over the British Isles, themselves making the seat of the Britannian Empire be physically in the US.

 - Tunnel Through the Deeps is a book by Harry Harrison in which, due to the fact it was John Cabot, not Christopher Columbus, who discovered North America, Spain was also never unified and unable to fund Columbus.
 This lead to a scenario where the revolutionary war was lost and George Washington was shot as a traitor.
 The main character is a descendant of Washington who feels tarred by his family's bad reputation whilst working on a transatlantic tunnel between the British Isles and the Northern American colonies.

 - The Two Georges takes place in an alternate timeline where George Washington and King George III were able to negotiate a peaceful settlement to the problems between Britain and the colonies.
 In the 20th century, the North American Union consists of most of North America and is a vital part of the British Empire.
 The plot of the book concerns the theft of the titular "The Two Georges", a famous painting commemorating George Washington meeting with King George.
 The painting is held for ransom by the Sons Of Liberty, a racist, terrorist organization seeking independence for the North American Union from Britain.